bittu08/twitter-stream-listener/README.md

 4. /v1/tweets/search?q={free text} - It's return the list of tweets which matches with free text
 5. /v1/tweets/search?user_name={user_name} - It's return the list of tweets from specific user_name.

+### Note
+On adding or updating the keyword, it's in sync after 1-hours to change this durantion we need the modify the ASYNC_TIME in dev_settings.py